Summary

 A reefer container is fitted with a refrigeration unit.
 This refrigerated unit is connected to an electrical power supply and can be supplied with warm or cold air through an air duct system.

-What is a DNV 2.7-1 Offshore Reefer Container?
+What is a DNV 2.7-1 offshore reefer container?

-What is the difference between DNV 2.7-1 and DNV 2.7-3?
+What is the difference between DNV 2.7-1 and DNV 2.7-3 certification for offshore containers?

 According to DNVGL-ST-E273 Section 1.4.3, a POU (portable offshore unit) is a package or unit intended for repeated or single offshore transport and installation/lifting which may also be designed for subsea lifting.